 ** As of the third trilogy Fan Hate has died down and the comics have become more accepted into canon.
 Still there is discourse on whether they are a good addition or not.
 With the end of WesternAnimation/TheLegendOfKorra, excitement for the comics has risen as they have become the sole source of continuity for the Franchise, with many fans expressing a desire to see a Korra comic.

-** The entire Katara/Aang romance is this.
+** The entire Katara/Aang romance is this (then again, not a lot of fans liked it in the original series either).
 Is it cute or downright annoying with the non-stop "sweetie" pet names and oogieness?

 * CreatorsPet: Gene Yang has described Sneers as his favorite Freedom Fighter, which is why he brought him back for the trilogy.
 Yang also, incidentally, paired Sneers with a hot girlfriend (Kori) and had multiple characters lampshade how awesome Sneers was for landing a girlfriend seemingly out of his league.